jimasp/behave-vsc/README.md

             └── web_steps.py
     ```

-  - Basic example 2 - steps folder is a sibling of a `my_features` folder:

-    ```text
-    my-project/
-    ├── behave.ini
-    ├── environment.py
-    ├── my_features/
-    │   ├── db_features/
-    │   │   └── db1.feature
-    │   └── web_features/
-    │       └── web1.feature
-    └── steps/
-        ├── shared_steps.py
-        ├── db_steps.py
-        └── web_steps.py
-    ```

 - See [advanced project configuration](#advanced-project-configuration) for information on how to configure non-standard project structures.

 ---

+## Behave settings

+- If you have a very large project *and* your features folder is in your project root, then it is recommended to specify the `paths` setting in your corresponding project root behave configuration file to avoid the extension having to parse your project folder to determine the feature folder(s).

 ## Extension settings

+For simple setups, the extension should work "out of the box", but there is plenty of customisation available via `settings.json`:

-- This extension has various options to customise your test run via `settings.json`, e.g. `runParallel`, and `env`.
+- Customise your test run via `settings.json`, e.g. `relativeWorkingDir`, `env`, etc.
+- Import steps from step libraries via `importedSteps`.
 - You can also disable/enable `justMyCode` for debug (via `settings.json` not `launch.json`).
-- Note that environment variables (and behave tags) can also be set on a per run basis via the test run profiles in the test explorer UI.
+- Environment variables (and behave tags) can be set on a per run basis via custom `runProfiles` which then appear in the test explorer UI.
 - If you are using a multi-root workspace with multiple projects that contain feature files, you can set up default settings in your `*.code-workspace` file, then optionally override these as required in the `settings.json` in each workspace folder.
-- For more information on available options, go to the extension settings in vscode.
+- For information on all available options, go to the extension settings in vscode.

 ---